theolivenbaum/resin/README.md

 Pull requests are accepted.

-## Resin Project Milestones
+## Resin Project Milestones (a.k.a.
+"The plan")

 - [x] Layout basic architecture and infrastructure of a modern IR system - v0.9b
 - [x] Scan at least as fast as .Net version of Lucene - v1.0
 - [ ] Index at least as fast as .Net version of Lucene - v1.1
 - [ ] Merge best parts of the Lucene query language and the Elasticsearch DSL into RQL (Resin query language) - v1.2
+- [ ] Handover control of roadmap to the community - v1.3 - v1.8
 - [ ] Reach almost feature parity with .Net version of Lucene - v1.9
 - [ ] Scan at least as fast as JRE version of Lucene - v2.0
 - [ ] Index at least as fast as JRE version of Lucene - v2.1
 - [ ] Merge applicable parts of SQL into RQL - v2.2
+- [ ] Handover control of roadmap to the community - v2.3 - v2.7
 - [ ] Reach almost feature parity with JRE version of Lucene - v2.8
 - [ ] Become the fastest independent IR system in the world - v2.9
-- [ ] This is a two-season show.
-This is the end of the road.
+- [ ] A two-season show, the end of the road.

 ## Sir